senthilva/CNN_CIFAR10_gradcam_cutout/README.md

 # CNN CIFAR10 gradcam cutout
-Improving generalization and reducing overfitting using cutout for better generalization
+Improving generalization and reducing overfitting using cutout on the CIFAR10 data set

 ## References